dreadedlama/dnd-sync/README.md

   * Pair the watch with `adb pair 192.168.0.100:5555 123456` (***insert your value!***)
   * Check that now your PC is listed under `Paired devices` and there's a text under it saying `Currently connected`
     * If not, perform `adb connect 192.168.0.100:6666` with the IP address and port listed in the `Debug over WIFI` screen
-2. Install the app `wear-release.apk` on the watch
+2. Install the app `wear-release-signed.apk` on the watch
-  * Run `adb install wear-release.apk`
+  * Run `adb install wear-release-signed.apk`
 3. Grant permission for **DND access** (*This allows the app to listen to DND changes and to change the DND setting*)
   * Run `adb shell cmd notification allow_listener in.dreadedlama.dndsync/in.dreadedlama.dndsync.DNDNotificationService`
 4. Grant permission for **Secure Setting access** (*This allows the app to change BedTime mode setting on the watch*)